Vickeejai/IMPACT-OF-WORKFORCE-REDUCTION-ACROSS-DIFFERENT-SECTORS-OF-THE-TECH-INDUSTRY/README.md

 13. Big companies should find smarter ways to save money without just firing employees.
     Small companies should avoid over-hiring in good times so they don’t struggle when things slow down.

+In conclusion, Companies should focus on keeping their employees instead of cutting jobs whenever things get tough.
+Workers should always keep learning new skills to stay valuable.
+Founders should build businesses that grow steadily rather than depending too much on investors.
+If everyone plays their part, we’ll have fewer layoffs, better job security, and stronger businesses in the long run for everyone in tech.
 If everyone plays their part, we’ll see fewer layoffs, stronger companies, and better job security for everyone in tech.